kaaneneskpc/Supplr/README.md

 ## 🚀 About the Project

 **Supplr** is a modern, modular, and scalable e-commerce application targeting both Android and iOS platforms.
 Built with Kotlin Multiplatform (KMP) and Jetpack Compose Multiplatform, it allows users to browse products, add to cart, place orders, manage their profiles, and manage their favorite products.
-An admin panel is available for product management.
+Features include **location management**, **Stripe payment integration**, and an admin panel for product management.

 ---